-A spatial point pattern is a set of location, irregularly distributed within a designated region and presumed to have been generated by some form of stochastic mechanism.
-In most applications, the designation is essentially on planar Rd (e.g. d=2 for two-dimensional) Euclidean space [18].
+In most applications, the designation is essentially on planar \mathbb{R}^d Euclidean space (e.g. d=2 for two-dimensional) [16].
 The lack of independence between the points is called complete spatial randomness (CSR) [3].
-According to the theory of complete spatial randomness, for a spatial point pattern, the number of points inside a planar region P follows a Poisson distribution [18].
-It follows that the probability of p points being inside region P, (Pr (p in P)) depends on the area of the region (Ap) and not on the shape or location of the plane.
+According to the theory of complete spatial randomness, for an SPP, the number of points inside a planar region P follows a Poisson distribution [16].
+It follows that the probability of p points being inside region P, (Pr (p in P)) depends on the area of the region (A_p) and not on the shape or location of the plane.
 Pr (p in P) is given by (1), where μ is the spatial density of points.